w3c/w3c-website-redesign-documentation/_posts/2021-06-11-weeknotes-11-june.md

 You can read about how the navigation evolved and some of the accessibility and usability considerations in Nicola's post on [building the navigation](/posts/building-the-main-navigation/).

-## Static HTML template QA
+## Static HTML template QA and feedback guide

 Our process is to build web page layouts and components into static HTML before integration into the website.
 This keeps the front-end clean and simple, and enables faster testing.
-Currently the [static HTML templates](https://w3c-dev.studio24.dev/) have gone through two rounds of browser and device testing (courtesy of testing company [Zoonou](https://zoonou.com/)) and are and accessibility testing (courtesy of testing copmpany [DAC](digitalaccessibilitycentre.org/)).
+The [static HTML templates](https://w3c-dev.studio24.dev/) have now all gone through browser and device testing (courtesy of testing company [Zoonou](https://zoonou.com/)), and you can [read their latest test reports](/updates/compatibility-round2-test-results/).
+The accessibility testing (courtesy of testing company [DAC](digitalaccessibilitycentre.org/)) is also nearly complete, we will publish this report when we receive it.

-Nicola's current work is reviewing the [round two testing results](https://w3c.studio24.net/updates/compatibility-round2-test-results/) and making fixes across a range of templates.
-We are currently awaiting the round two accessibility testing report, which we hope to get next week.
+Nicola's current work is reviewing the test results and making fixes across the templates.

+We have also been working on [feedback guidelines](/updates/feedback-guide/) with the W3C team, to help the next stage of the project run smoothly and effectively.

 ## TR page layout